yehia67/documentation/node-software/0.1/iri/how-to-guides/install-a-pow-proxy.md

     go env GOPATH
     ````

-2. In any directory outside of the one in your `GOPATH` environment variable, clone the `iotacaddy/caddy` GitHub repository
+2. In any directory outside of the one in your `GOPATH` environment variable, clone the `iotacaddy` GitHub repository

     ```bash
     git clone https://github.com/luca-moser/iotacaddy.git